rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 code that uses `rand`, we need to modify the *Cargo.toml* file to include the `rand` crate as a dependency.
-Open that file now and add the following line to the bottom beneath the `[dependencies]` section header that Cargo created for you (be sure to use version `0.8.3` or the code examples in this tutorial may not work!):
+Open that file now and add the following line to the bottom beneath the `[dependencies]` section header that Cargo created for you.
+Be sure to specify `rand` exactly as we have here, or the code examples in this tutorial may not work.

 <!-- When updating the version of `rand` used, also update the version of
 `rand` used in these files so they all match: